twse/random-stuff/Readable Fonts/Transliteration.md

 Pinyin OK is a TrueType font based on Code2000 for Chinese (Pinyin) transliteration.

-SPAtlantis (1998), by James R. Adair, is a transliteration font based on Times for Semitic languages.
+SPAtlantis (1998), by James R. Adair, is a transliteration font for Windows and macOS based on Times for use with Semitic languages.
 This font comes in two styles – Regular and Italic.
 Download this font for macOS and Windows from [here](http://rosetta.reltech.org/TC/fonts/).
 The font cannot be used for regular text.

 Libor Sztemon created a set of non-Unicode transliteration fonts for Classical Sanskrit, ca. 2001.

-Times Gāndharī, by [Andrew Glass](http://www.andrewglass.org/), is a font derived from Times for use with Gāndharī.
-The encoding is based on Classical Sanskrit Extended.

 TITUS Eastern Oriental (1995), by Jost Gippert, is a font derived from Times New Roman and contains accented letters for Romanized Hebrew and Arabic.
 The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode Private Use Area, which has the side-effect that word-wrap may not work.
 The Garamond-looking style font for WordCruncher has no word-wrap problems.